TreZc0/zsr-layouts/README.md

 # ZSR-Layouts
-The on-stream graphics used during ZSR Community Races
+The on-stream graphics used for ZeldaSpeedRuns Community Races

 This is a [NodeCG](http://github.com/nodecg/nodecg) v0.9 bundle.
 You will need to have NodeCG v0.9 installed to run it.